-• Petechia are caused by the rupture of capillaries.
-When blood is not allowed to leave the head/face because of occlusion or compression of the jugular veins, capillaries will burst in and around the eyes and face.
+Petechia are caused by Petechia are caused by the rupture of capillaries.
+When blood is not allowed to leave the head/face because of occlusion or compression of the jugular veins, capillailes will burst in and around the eyes and face.